HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 ### mCODE Use of Genomics Elements

 mCODE includes genomics-related data elements needed inform cancer assessment and treatment options.
 The profiles directly derive from the [HL7 CGWG Clinical Genomics Reporting Implementation Guide](http://hl7.org/fhir/uv/genomics-reporting/index.html) (GRIG) STU2 release.
+The GRIG provides helpful foundational concepts and guidance for representing different types of genomics reports. mCODE assumes one is familiar with the GRIG content and uses this additional guidance to identify 1) what is clinically actionable and minimal for

 Four profiles relate to the capture of clinical genomics data: